davebraze/OtoP-2/readme.md

    * RECVEC: whether (1) or not (0) record vector values of the output phonemes of training and testing examples.
 Defaluse value is 0;

    The executable will prompt the user to input an integer, which will be used as a folder name.
-Files containing information about the simulation results are stored there.
+Files containing the information about the simulation results will be stored there.

    * seed.txt: store random seed in that run;

    * weights.txt.gz: zipped connection weights of the trained network;

+   * weights_ptop.txt.gz: zipped connection weights of the trained network after PtoP training; These connection weights will be loaded before OtoP training.
+This file is created when PtoP training is included (by setting PTOP to 1 during running or setting _ptop to 1 in para.txt);

-   * output.txt: network parameters and training and testing errors at each sampling point of the training;
+   * output.txt: network training errors and training and testing accuracies at each sampling point of the OtoP training;

+   * output_ptop.txt: network training errors and training accuracies at each sampling point of the PtoP training.
+This file is created when PtoP training is included (by setting PTOP to 1 during running or setting _ptop to 1 in para.txt);

    * itemacu\_tr.txt: item-based accuracy based on the training data (training\_examples.txt) at each sampling point;